Athletes at large are prone to knee pain and injuries, or groin strain. Regular injuries might indicate that your adductor muscles are weak.

 “If your knees point outward during a squat then there could be an imbalance of hip strength with your hip adductors being weaker than the reciprocal hip muscles (hip abductors).”

 - Kevin Laudner, Ph.D., Certified Athletic Trainer, Kinesiology Professor

 Now, let’s find out how you can strengthen them easily.

 What Exercises Work the Adductors?

-For the best results, perform at least 3 sets of each exercise, 3 times a week.
-And don’t forget to warm up for 5-10 minutes before you start.
+For the best results, perform at least three sets of each exercise weekly.
+And don’t forget to warm up for 5 to 10 minutes before you start.